 \subsection{Model}

-In this section, we consider a static BLP model with random coefficients.
-This study proposes new algorithms whose convergence properties are better than those of the traditional BLP contraction mapping, and also generalizable to dynamic BLP models.
-Let consumer $i$'s utility when buying product $j$ be $v_{ij}=\delta_{j}+\mu_{ij}+\epsilon_{ij}$, and utility when buying nothing be $v_{i0}=\epsilon_{i0}$. $\delta_{j}$ denotes product $j$'s mean utility, and $\mu_{ij}$ denotes consumer $i$-specific utility of product $j$. $\epsilon$ denotes idiosyncratic utility shocks.
+This section considers a static BLP model with random coefficients.
+This study proposes new algorithms whose convergence properties outperform those of the traditional BLP contraction mapping, and also generalizable to dynamic BLP models.
+Let consumer $i$'s utility when buying product $j$ be $v_{ij}=\delta_{j}+\mu_{ij}+\epsilon_{ij}$, and utility when buying nothing be $v_{i0}=\epsilon_{i0}$. $\delta_{j}$ denotes product $j$'s mean utility, and $\mu_{ij}$ denotes consumer $i$-specific utility of product $j$. $\epsilon$ denotes the idiosyncratic utility shocks.
 Let $\mathcal{J}$ be the set of products.
-Then, under the assumption that $\epsilon$ follows Gumbel distribution and the assumption that observed market share data is equal to the market share predicted by the model, the following equations hold:
+Then, under the assumption that $\epsilon$ follows Gumbel distribution and that the observed market share data match the market share predicted by the model, the following equations hold:

 Here, $dP(i)$ denotes the density of consumer $i$.
-We use appropriate discretizations of consumer types to solve the model numerically, when consumer types are continuously distributed.\footnote{See \citet{conlon2020best}for a review of the efficient discretization methods.} Let $\mathcal{I}$ be the set of discretized consumer types. $w_{i}$ denotes the fraction of type $i$ consumers, and $\sum_{i\in\mathcal{I}}w_{i}=1$ should hold.
+We use appropriate discretizations of the consumer types to solve the model numerically, when consumer types are continuously distributed.\footnote{See \citet{conlon2020best}for a review of the efficient discretization methods.} Let $\mathcal{I}$ be the set of discretized consumer types. $w_{i}$ denotes the fraction of type $i$ consumers, and $\sum_{i\in\mathcal{I}}w_{i}=1$ hold.
 If we use $I$ Monte Carlo draws to approximate the integral, $w_{i}=\frac{1}{I}$ holds.
 Note that equation (\ref{eq:static_BLP_S0}) can be derived from (\ref{eq:static_BLP_Sj}).